 Text Answer questions are a great way to get your crowd to think carefully about their answers.
-However, the freedom to enter whatever they want means that some participants may be tempted to put profanity in their answers.
-If that may be a concern for your event, consider enabling some of the Profanity and Review Settings under the Settings tab of your experience.
+However, the freedom to enter whatever they want means that some participants may be tempted to input profanity in their answers.
+If that may be a concern for your event, consider enabling some of the Profanity and Review Settings under the green Settings tab of your Experience.

 Manually Review Text-Responses

-Enabling Manually Review Text-Responses is the most comprehensive way to make sure you get exactly what you expect on the Projector View and Mobile View.
+Enabling Manually Review Text-Responses is the most comprehensive way to make sure you get exactly what you expect on the Presentation View and Participant View.
 You have the final say on every answer!

-In the green Settings tab of your experience, click the Interface Preferences tab.
-Find the Profanity & Review area, and enable Manually Review Text-Responses.
+In the green Settings tab of your Experience, click the Interface tab.
+Next, locate the Profanity & Review Settings and enable Manually Review Text-Responses, as displayed below.

 Approving and Rejecting Answers

-Before you receive any answers from your crowd, check the blue Question(s) Setup tab of your experience.
+Before receiving any answers from your crowd, be sure to check the blue Questions tab of your Experience.
 You'll see it changes slightly.

-There are now two areas for answers instead of just one.
-Review Incoming Answers will hold all the responses from your crowd until you approve or reject them.
-Crowd Answers will hold all the answers you approve.
-The Projector View and Mobile View will only show answers from the approved Crowd Answers area.
+There are now 2 areas for answers instead of just one.
+Review Incoming Answers will hold all the responses from your crowd until you either approve or reject them.
+Crowd Answers will hold all the answers you've already approved.
+The Presentation View and Participant View will only show answers from the approved Crowd Answers area.

-On the Experience Dashboard, all incoming text-answers will land under the Review Incoming Answers section on the active question's tab.
-You, as the host, will need to either approve or reject each text-answer.
-You may also update an answer before approving it.
-Any identical responses will be grouped together under the same answer.
-This can help save some time when approving incoming answers and marking multiple responses as correct.
+On the Experience Dashboard, all incoming text responses will land under the Review Incoming Answers section on the Active Question tab.
+As the host, you will need to either approve or reject each text answer.
+Alternatively, you may also update an answer before approving it.

 To approve or reject an answer, click the Review (!) button on its far right side.
 The Approve or Reject panel will open.

 Click the green Approve (thumbs up) button to approve it.
 This moves that answer into the Crowd Answers area.
-All approved answers will also show on the Projector View and Mobile View, if and when you have Show Live Answer Results (A) enabled.
+All approved answers will also show on the Presentation View and Participant View, if and when you have Show Live Answer Results (A) enabled.

-Sometimes, answers may be correct, but technically don't match any of the Correct Answer variations set for this question.
-This is usually due to spelling error and/or a variation on the answer (e.g. someone typing "White House" when the correct answer is "The White House".)
+Sometimes, answers may be correct but do not technically match any of the Correct Answer variations set for this question.
+This is usually due to spelling errors and/or a variation on the answer (e.g. someone typing "White House" when the correct answer is "The White House."
 You can mark these types of responses as correct by clicking the gray Correct (star) button on the left side.